Live Sports No Longer In Your Playbook? Simulmedia Has A Winning Game Plan

 We have the results to prove it.

 In mid March, Simulmedia received a call from our friends at Camelot Strategic Marketing & Media to turn around plans for clients that had spots in the Final Four.

 "We have had several large advertisers pivot out of their NCAA Basketball packages and into some concoction of Simulmedia, Connected TV or digital,” said Sam Bloom, the CEO of Camelot.
 “In every single case, the client’s business (i.e. the cash register) is actually performing better year over year."

 Simulmedia redeployed ad dollars that had been planned for the NCAA men’s basketball tournament.
 Our platform automatically surveyed hundreds of thousands of potential combinations of spots, homing in on the ones most likely to drive conversions.
 Even if we handed this plan off to a traditional provider, it would have taken weeks or months for them to negotiate a replacement schedule.

 Thanks to our end-to-end platform’s software, we can whip up the complete plan in a matter of hours, and then actually activate that plan in a matter of days.

-If you want to learn more about this campaign, and how Simulmedia can help you make the most of your fall playbook, click this link to read our new whitepaper on how Simulmedia finds sports viewers without live sports for a fraction of the cost.
+If you want to learn more about this campaign, and how Simulmedia can help you make the most of your fall playbook, read our 'How Simulmedia Helps Advertisers Reach Sports Fans' whitepaper that covers how Simulmedia finds sports viewers without live sports for a fraction of the cost.